Everton F.C.: History

 Howard Kendall was appointed Everton manager for the third time in 1997, but the appointment proved unsuccessful as Everton finished seventeenth in the Premiership.
-The club only avoided relegation due to its superior goal difference over Bolton Wanderers.
+The club only avoided relegation due to their superior goal difference over Bolton Wanderers.
 Former Rangers manager Walter Smith then took over from Kendall in the summer of 1998, but only managed three successive finishes in the bottom half of the table.
 The Everton board finally ran out of patience with Smith, and he was sacked in March 2002 after an FA Cup exit at Middlesbrough and with Everton in real danger of relegation.
 His replacement, David Moyes, guided Everton to a safe finish in fifteenth place.

-In 2002–03 Everton finished seventh, which was its highest finish since 1996.
+In 2002–03 Everton finished seventh, which was their highest finish since 1996.
 It was under Moyes' management that Wayne Rooney broke into the first team before being sold to Manchester United for a club record fee of £28 million in the summer of 2004.
 A fourth-place finish in 2004–05 ensured that Everton qualified for the UEFA Champions League qualifying round.
-The team failed to make it through to the Champions League group stage and was then eliminated from the UEFA Cup.
-Everton qualified for the 2007–08 and 2008–09 UEFA Cup competitions, and was the runner-up in the 2009 FA Cup Final.
+The team failed to make it through to the Champions League group stage and were then eliminated from the UEFA Cup.
+Everton qualified for the 2007–08 and 2008–09 UEFA Cup competitions, and was the runner-up in the 2009 FA Cup final.
 During this period, Moyes broke the club record for highest transfer fee paid on four occasions: signing James Beattie for £6 million in January 2005, Andy Johnson for £8.6 million in summer 2006, Yakubu for £11.25 million in summer 2007, and Marouane Fellaini for £15 million in September 2008.

-At the end of the 2012–13 season, Moyes left his position at Everton to take over at Manchester United, bringing in staff from Everton to join him in July (assistant manager Steve Round, goalkeeping coach Chris Woods and coach Jimmy Lumsden), with Everton players Phil Neville and Marouane Fellaini also leaving for United, the former joining the coaching staff.
-Moyes was replaced by Roberto Martínez, who led Everton to 5th place in the Premier League in his first season while amassing the club's best points tally in 27 years with 72.
-The following season, Martínez led Everton to the last 16 of the 2014-15 UEFA Europa League, where it was defeated by Dynamo Kyiv, whilst domestically finishing 11th in the Premier League.
-Everton reached the semi-finals of both the League Cup and the FA Cup in 2015–16, but was defeated in both.
+At the end of the 2012–13 season, Moyes left his position at Everton to take over at Manchester United, and was replaced by Roberto Martínez.
+Martínez led Everton to 5th place in the Premier League in his first season while amassing the club's best points tally in 27 years with 72.
+The following season, he led Everton to the last 16 of the 2014–15 UEFA Europa League, where they were defeated by Dynamo Kyiv, whilst domestically finishing 11th in the Premier League.
+Everton reached the semi-finals of both the League Cup and the FA Cup in 2015–16, but were defeated in both.
 After a poor run of form in the Premier League, Martínez was sacked following the penultimate game of the season, with Everton lying in 12th place.